tniraj7/notes/README.md

 # Notes
 A Node.js app to maintain notes.

-# This app has four fucntions
+# This app has four functions
   * Add a note
   * Read an individual note
   * List down all notes